 Here’s a list of documents you need to help ensure you file taxes accurately.
-You can file for free at a VITA site or online at MyFreeTaxes.
+You can file for free at a VITA site or online at GetYourRefund or MyFreeTaxes.
 You can also file your taxes with a paid preparer.
 If filing at a VITA site or paid preparer, check before your appointment if there are other documents you need to bring.

 Bring all documents below.

 - Social Security Cards, Social Security Number verification letters, or Individual Taxpayer Identification Number assignment letters for you, your spouse, and any dependents

 - Birthdates for you, your spouse, and dependents on the tax return

 - Bank account and routing number or a voided check for direct deposit of your refund

 - 2019 and 2020 tax return, if you have them

 - W-2 form(s) for all jobs last year (your employer(s) will have sent you this by January 31st)